Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: Abstract

 \section{Abstract}

-We investigate the 3-3-1 model with neutral leptons (called the 331$NL$ for short) and by that, we will point out that this model can simultaneously explain the lepton flavor violating (LFV) decays of the $Z$ boson $Z \to e_a e_b$, Standard model-like Higgs boson decay $h\to e_ae_b$, and the charged leptons $e_b\to e_a \gamma$ consistent with the recent experimental data.
-In addition, the numerical results show strict relations among these decay rates of $Z$ and $h$ which are predicted by this model.
-As a result, the decay channels can be determined theoretically if one of them is detected by experiments.
+We investigate the 3-3-1 model with neutral leptons, a specific extension of the 3-3-1 models {that includes} heavy neutral leptons, {which are sufficient} to accommodate the neutrino oscillation data {via} the inverse seesaw mechanism.
+We will point out that this model can simultaneously explain the lepton flavor violating decays of the $Z$ and Standard Model-like Higgs bosons into different charged leptons $Z,h \to e_a e_b$, {as well as} the charged lepton decays $e_b\to e_a \gamma$, in agreement with the recent experimental data.
+In addition, the numerical results show strong correlations among the decay rates of {the} $Z$ and $h$ {bosons} predicted by this model. {Specifically}, some of {these rates} are nearly linearly dependent on each other. {Consequently}, the decay channels can be {theoretically determined} if one of them is detected in experiments.